xuxiaoooo/ABAFnet/README.md

 _**Note:** The code we released is not fully final in some details, some parts are debug versions of the code, just the model structure parts are correct.
 Due to our concern about data privacy, we have hidden the loading part about the data, please contact us by email if you need._

-- `test.py` is the code for image features.
+- `test.py` predict image features.
-- `HSFs.py` is the code for num vector features.
+- `HSFs.py` predict num vector features.
-- `opensmile.py` is the code for using opensmile tool.
+- `opensmile.py` use opensmile tool.
-- `pre.py` is the code for extracting image features.
+- `pre.py` extract image features.
-- `fusion.py` is the code for fusion model.
+- `fusion.py` fusion model.
-- `compare.py` is the code for model performance comparation.
+- `compare.py` model performance comparation.
+- `validation.py` load model and validate on other datasets.

 ---